 Besides so many similarities, carbon steel vs cast iron wok has some significant differences also.
 Check these following points to know the differences between cast iron and carbon steel woks.

 Both cast iron and carbon steel equal in their durability and heat conductivity which brings them in a similar position.
 And this round will be determined by comparing their ability to withstand most kinds of damages.
 Generally, carbon steel contains around 99 percent of iron to 1 percent of carbon.
 Cast iron, on the other hand, contains 2-3 percent carbon to 97-98 percent iron.
 A high amount of carbon makes the cast iron more brittle meaning carbon steel wok is more durable than cast iron ones.

 Woks made from carbon steel and cast iron are resistant to rust or corrosion.
 Carbon steel wok comes with chromium, anti-rust, and anti-corrosive material which prevents it from rusting.
 Moreover, chromium develops a chromium oxide coating which helps to stop reacting to oxygen that creates rust.

 On the other side, cast iron is might be prone to rust but the process is related to the surrounding.

-Cast iron takes a bit time to warm up and cool down but it remains hot for long compared to other metals.
-The carbon steel also retains heat well than some other metals but not as much as cast iron cookware items.
+Cast iron takes a bit of time to warm up and cool down but it remains hot for a long compared to other metals.
+Carbon steel also retains heat well than some other metals but not as much as cast iron cookware items.
 However, carbon steel woks contact with heat more quickly than cast iron products.
 This amazing feature makes the carbon steel wok a great option for more delicate ingredients.

 When it comes to weight, the cast iron wok is heavier than carbon steel.
 Cast iron wok comes with a much thicker and denser body structure which makes it difficult to lift the wok with foods.
 Carbon steel wok, contrariwise, is similar to aluminum or stainless steel in terms of weight.